Current CNERG Projects

 Other Collaborators:

-- Prof. Ben Lindley (University of Wisconsin-Madison)
+- Prof. Ben Lindley (University of Wisconsin-Madison, Department of Nuclear Engineering & Engineering Physics)

 - Jordan R. Stomps, Paul P. H. Wilson, Kenneth J. Dayman, "Contrastive Machine Learning with Gamma Spectroscopy Data Augmentations for Detecting Shielded Radiological Material Transfers", (2024/1)